kanboard/kanboard/doc/worker.markdown

 ### Notes

 - You should start the Kanboard worker with a process supervisor (systemd, upstart or supervisord)
-- The process must be have access to the data folder if you store files on the local filesystem and have Sqlite
+- The process must have access to the data folder if you store files on the local filesystem or use Sqlite